fabriciofmsilva/my-awesome/docs/leadership.md

 * Conflict and crises
   * The team and other managers want to see a calm person who has everything under control, even in the most stressful situations
 * Vision

+---

+Stoicism

+Keys -> Negative visualization, detachment, and deliberate comfort-zone

+Danish mentality -> It could always be worse

+Trying harder to be someone else